 For Seniors: Laptop Buying Decisions — Which Features?

-Pictures and sound: Netbooks utilize integrated graphics, which are not as powerful as some laptop graphics.
-If you work with a lot of visual elements (for example, photographs, home movies, or computer games), consider a laptop that has a good graphics card.
+Pictures and sound: If you work with a lot of visual elements (for example, photographs, home movies, or computer games), consider a laptop that has a good graphics card.
 Games often involve sound, so a high-end sound card might also be useful.

-One clue that a particular laptop has better support for higher-end graphics is if it has a discrete (that is, a card separate from the CPU) graphics card, versus one built in to the CPU (called integrated graphics).
+One clue that the model has better support for higher-end graphics is if it has a discrete (that is, a card separate from the CPU) graphics card versus one built in to the CPU (called integrated graphics).

 Tablets such as iPad and Kindle Fire HD and Microsoft Surface offer many computing capabilities, such as reading and working on simple documents, connecting to the Internet to send and receive e-mail, playing games, listening to music, and so on.

 However, they have relatively small touchscreens (with a touchscreen, you provide input with your finger or a stylus), onscreen keyboards, which can be a bit challenging to use, no mouse, and often less in the way of file-management capabilities.
 If you just want to browse the web, read e-mail, listen to music, and play games, a tablet could be a way to go.

 If you want a broader range of capabilities with a larger screen size and can handle toting around a machine that weighs a few pounds, a laptop is the way to go.
 Many people have both a laptop and a tablet, and it’s easy to share files and settings between them.
 They do complement each other nicely if that approach fits your budget.